Beautiful landscapes of the Ring of Kerry route Ireland

 🎒 General Tips and Safety Advice

-• ⚠️ Petty Theft: Be cautious in crowded areas and secure your belongings to prevent pickpocketing.
+⚠️ Petty Theft: Be cautious in crowded areas and secure your belongings to prevent pickpocketing, especially in tourist hotspots.

-• 🚗 Driving: Exercise caution with road conditions and avoid leaving valuables in your vehicle.
+🚗 Driving: Exercise caution with road conditions, which can vary.
+Avoid leaving valuables in your vehicle.

 🏥 Infrastructure and Services

-🚍 Public transportation, healthcare, and other services may not meet expectations, especially in remote areas.
-Plan accordingly and stay prepared.
+🚍 Public transportation, healthcare, and other services may not meet Western standards, especially in remote areas.
+Plan accordingly and stay prepared with essentials.

-🛂 The border area with Kosovo is generally safe and hospitable.
-However, stay informed about local developments before traveling.
+The border area with Kosovo is generally safe and hospitable.
+However, stay informed about local developments before traveling and carry proper documentation.

-🔔 Stay updated on travel advisories and local news before your trip to ensure a safe journey.
+Stay updated on travel advisories and local news before your trip.
+Register with your embassy and keep emergency contact numbers handy.

 A one-week journey through Albania offers a vibrant mix of stunning landscapes, ancient history, and rich cultural experiences.
 Starting in the capital city of Tirana, this itinerary takes you through the historical sites of Berat and Gjirokastër, before exploring the natural beauty of the Albanian Riviera.